zalando-stups/fullstop/fullstop-whitelist/README.md

   "role_arn": "arn:aws:iam::111222333444:role/MyReadOnlyRole"
 }
 ```

-It will return the result:
+it will return the result:
 ```json
 [
    {